leokong2002/VendingMachine/README.md

 # VendingMachine

-Hi, this is a vending machine system of 3rd Project with using C++, C# and Verlog
+Hi, this is a awarded vending machine system of 3rd Project in 2017 with using C++, C# and Verlog

 This vending machine system uses FPGA and MBED as the main control of I/O devices such as card reader, colour sensor, servo, etc.